Harry Toulmin (Unitarian minister)

-Harry Toulmin (sometimes called Henry Toulmin) (April 7, 1766 – November 11, 1823) was a Unitarian minister and politician.
+Harry Toulmin (sometimes Henry Toulmin) (April 7, 1766 – November 11, 1823) was a Unitarian minister and politician figure.
 The son of noted Dissenting minister Joshua Toulmin, Toulmin fled his native England for the United States after he and his followers were persecuted for their beliefs.
 He arrived in Virginia in 1793, and aided by recommendations from Thomas Jefferson and James Monroe, he was chosen president of Transylvania Seminary (now Transylvania University) in Lexington, Kentucky.
 His Unitarian views, however, offended many of the orthodox Presbyterian members of Transylvania's board of regents, and Toulmin resigned after two years.

 Shortly after his resignation, Toulmin was appointed Secretary of State of Kentucky by Governor James Garrard.
 He influenced Garrard - a Baptist minister - to adopt some doctrines of Socinianism, for which he was expelled from the local Baptist association, ending his ministry.
 As Secretary of State, Toulmin endorsed the Kentucky Resolutions and revised the state's code of laws in conjunction with Attorney General James Blair.
 After the expiration of his term as Secretary of State in 1804, Thomas Jefferson appointed him Superior Court Judge for the Tombigbee District of the Mississippi Territory.
 He was the first U.S. district judge to hold court on Alabama soil.
 As the highest-ranking authority in the large territory, he tried to prevent residents in his jurisdiction from conducting raids against the Spanish in West Florida and from participating in the Creek War between two rival factions of Creek Indians.
 When the state of Alabama was formed from part of Toulmin's district, he helped write the new state's constitution and was elected to the state legislature.
 Again, he was asked to compile a digest of the region's laws, which he completed in 1823.

 Toulmin died in Washington County, Alabama on November 11, 1823.
 Because of his work compiling the laws of several states, later historians called him the "frontier Justinian".
 His grandson, Harry Theophilus Toulmin was appointed district judge for the U.S. District Court for the Southern District of Alabama by President Grover Cleveland in 1886.
 In 2005, Toulmin was inducted into the Alabama Lawyer's Hall of Fame, and in December 2009 he was honored with the installation of a plaque in front of the Baldwin County, Alabama, courthouse.